 I’m an early career English teacher from north Minneapolis with a background in education spanning about 6 years.
-I’ve worked in various roles in education from a literacy-based after school programs with the YMCA, to working as a paraprofessional in a charter school, to where I currently am now, which is a teacher of record in a traditional high school.
-I’m a first-generation college graduate, recently obtained my M. Ed, and a teacher of 10th & 11th grade English.
+I’ve worked in various roles in education from a literacy-based after school programs with the YMCA, to working as a paraprofessional in a charter school, to where I currently am now, which is a KS3 coordinator for English in a London school.

 Work I’ve done: